skip to main |

 - Benjamin Franklin (one of the founding fathers of the USA) apparently once owned a property on the site of a coffee bar on the corner of Cheapside and Friargate.
 A plaque on the wall of the building commemorates the spot.

-I finally did OK in the photographic competition in my local camera club - acheiving second place in the Monochrome category with my photo of "The Guardian Trees" which you can see by clicking on the title in the text here highlighted in yellow. :)
+I finally did OK in the photographic competition in my local camera club - acheiving second place in the Monochrome category with my photo of "The Guardian Trees" which you can see by clicking on the title in the text here highlighted in yellow. :)It scored 9 marks out of 10 and I was chuffed to get my name read out!

 I haven't added very much here recently.
 I don't know why not - I just never seem to get around to it.